-Khloe Kardashian Fears Weight Gain Amid Pregnancy Reports: Tristan Thompson Having Another Baby?
+Khloe Kardashian Reportedly Fears Weight Gain Amid Pregnancy Reports: Tristan Thompson Having Another Baby?

 “Khloe’s actually started worrying about what pregnancy will do to her body,” the source gushed.
 “She’s in the best shape of her life right now and she has worked so hard for it.
 Gaining a bunch of weight for a pregnancy is terrifying.”

-According to reports, Khloe Kardashian and Tristan have had endless talks about their future together, and from what The Hollywood Gossip has gathered, both of them are on the same page when it comes to starting a family and getting married in the near future.
+According to reports, Khloe Kardashian and Tristan have had endless talks about their future together, and from what the Hollywood Gossip has gathered, both of them are on the same page when it comes to starting a family and getting married in the near future.

 The duo is obsessed with one another and things couldn’t be better.
-If gaining weight and losing her toned figure means she’ll have a healthy baby, then Khloe is obviously is certainly not going to let that stop her from finally being a mother — the idea is just traumatizing to her.
+If gaining weight and losing her toned figure means she’ll have a healthy baby, then Khloe obviously is certainly not going to let that stop her from finally being a mother — the idea is just traumatizing to her.

-As seen on the family’s reality show, Keeping Up With the Kardashians, Khloe Kardashian struggled to deal with the hateful comments from social media users who would brand her as the unattractive sister out of all the siblings.
+As seen on the family’s reality show, Keeping Up with the Kardashians, Khloe Kardashian struggled to deal with the hateful comments from social media users who would brand her as the unattractive sister out of all the siblings.

 Khloe was also very open about her experience as a teenager, where she was often teased for being much bigger than the likes of Kim and Kourtney, who always had rather petite figures compared to the 32-year-old.